 We had a tornado warning yesterday morning at 4 am.
 Loud alarms, winds, and torrential rains pelted the windows.
 I slept right through it.
 That is until my husband woke me to go to the basement.
 I thought about how we take comfort in buildings of brick and mortar to protect us.
-We like to depend on men and man-made structures, but more about that later.
+We like to depend on men and human-made structures, but more on that later.

 I want to talk about a king named Asa.
-King Asa is very unique.
-His name in the Hebrew means “Doctor” or ‘Physician.’
-The interesting thing about that is, he developed a serious foot disease and the bible says, “Yet even with the severity of his disease, he did not seek the Lord’s help but turned ONLY to the physicians” 2 Chronicles 16:12 NLT.
+King Asa is unique.
+His name in Hebrew means “Doctor” or ‘Physician.’
+The interesting thing about that is, he developed a serious foot disease, and the bible says, “Yet even with the severity of his disease, he did not seek the Lord’s help but turned ONLY to the physicians” (2 Chronicles 16:12 NLT).

 Who vexed them?
 The Father did.

-HaShem is a good God, but like any good Father, He does punish His children to try and get them to turn around and go back to Torah.
+HaShem is a good God, but like any good Father, He does punish His children to try and get them to turn around and obey Him and seek His ways.

 So I thought I knew what that word vexation meant.
 Wrong.

-Are you worried, frustrated and annoyed often?
-Hopefully this reading will help us have more peace.
+Are you worried, frustrated and annoyed?
+Hopefully, this reading will help us have more peace.

 So after the prophet who was named “Help from God” left Asa’s company, Asa got busy.

-King Asa did something else that really amazes me.
+King Asa did something else that amazes me.
 Very few men today would do this.
-His mother was the queen.
-He removed her because she had made an idol in a grove and Asa cut down her grove and stomped it, burnt it, and poured it into the river Kidron.
+His mother was the queen, but he removed her because she had made an idol in a grove.
+Asa cut down her grove and stomped it, burnt it, and poured it into the river Kidron.

 Kidron means to mourn.

-Then it says the people gathered to him in abundance when they saw that the Lord his God was with him.
-It goes on to say they made offerings unto Yahweh and entered into a covenant with him.
-It goes on further in detail describing all the great and mighty things this king Asa did, and then something astounding happens.
+Then the people gathered to him in abundance when they saw that the Lord his God was with him.
+It goes on to say they made offerings unto the Father and entered into a covenant with Him.
+It goes on further in detail describing all the high and mighty things this king Asa did, and then something astounding happens.

-So 10 years of peace.
+So ten years of peace.
 Can you picture that for America?
-If we did what this King did.
+If only we would do what this King did.
 They had no more war–no more vexation, or worry, or strife and most of all, no more torment!

 When we remove the idols, we place HaShem FIRST.
-He is with us while we be with Him.
+He is with us while we are with Him.